The Best Cozumel Beach Clubs in 2023

-Punta Morena Restaurant located on at kilometer 44 Costa Este, on the western cost or “other side” of Cozumel island.
+Punta Morena Restaurant is located at km 44 Costa Este, on the western coast or “other side” of Cozumel island.

 This spacious restaurant is a great spot to relax, find a spot away from crowds, and feel the ocean wind.